The Commission cannot provide legal advice. The Commission can only provide general information about the application process.

 All costs associated with providing lawyers for the pilot program will be borne by the organisations.

-Clients who make use of this service will meet with the lawyer at the Commission's Melbourne or Sydney premises.
+Clients will meet with the lawyer at the Commission's Melbourne, Sydney or Brisbane premises.
 This appointment will be booked by Commission staff.

 At the appointment, the lawyer may: